28’th of July…the opening night of our exhibition at Gallery on Leviseur.

 In verskeie gevalle skep sy die indruk dat sy vir haar gehoor knipoog – sy speel met ons.

 Mariaan Kotze’s artworks are playful in an entirely different manner.
 She creatively merges, fuses and also juxtaposes compositional elements in her paintings.
-These elements function symbolically, with birds, wings and feathers suggesting freedom, communication and new beginnings.
-Her juxtaposition of unique elements is reminiscent of French Surrealism, which makes sense, since like the Surrealists, Kotze credits subconscious dream fantasies for her creations.
+These elements function symbolically, with birds, wings, and feathers suggesting freedom, communication, and new beginnings.
+Her juxtaposition of unique elements is reminiscent of French Surrealism, which makes sense, since, like the Surrealists, Kotze credits subconscious dream fantasies for her creations.
 Kotze allows her subconscious and her dreams to creatively play.

 Hattingh betrek dus ook haar toeskouers in ’n spel van kleure en van kleur en tekstuur.

 Barlow’s game is played with the subgenres of the landscape tradition in Western art history.
-Her photographs recall not only very early instances of landscape painting they also resonate with both the picturesque and sublime subgenres, reflected in the spectrum of colours at play in the cloudscapes she represents.
+Her photographs recall not only very early instances of landscape painting they also resonate with both the picturesque and sublime subgenres, reflected in the spectrum of colors at play in the cloudscapes she represents.